Gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime in strong deflection limits: Conclusion

 On this paper, we investigate gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime.
 Infinite numbers of images little not only inside but also outside of the photon sphere can be formed because of a potential barrier near an antiphoton sphere.
 We apply the formulas of the observables in Sec.~IV by using the exact expressions of $\bar{a}$, $\bar{b}$, $\bar{c}$, and $\bar{d}$ of the deflection angles in the strong deflection limits without Taylor expansions in the power of an electric charge to a supermassive black hole candidate at the center of our galaxy.~\footnote{Note that, from the observation of a black hole shadow at the center of the giant elliptical galaxy M87, the Reissner-Nordstr\"{o}m naked singularity there is excluded ~\cite{Akiyama:2019eap,Kocherlakota:2021dcv,Akiyama:2019cqa}.} Our calculations of the observables in Table~1 are complementary to the case of $q^2/m^2=1.05$ or $q/m\sim 1.025$ investigated by Shaikh~\textit{et al.}~\cite{Shaikh:2019itn}.
 As shown Tables~I and II, the total lensed images by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity are brighter than the images by the photon sphere around the Reissner-Nordstr\"{o}m black hole by several times with the exception of an almost marginally unstable photon sphere case. \footnote{ We have focused on the positive solution of the lens equation while there is a negative one $\theta\sim -\theta_{N}$ which makes a pair with the positive one.
 The negative one has almost same magnification as the positive one but its opposite sign.
 Therefore, the total magnification of the pair images is $\mu_{N\mathrm{tot}}=2 \left| \mu_{N} \right|$. } Thus, we could distinguish between a Reissner-Nordstr\"{o}m black hole and the naked singularity by observations of the images near the photon sphere.

-We consider the usual lens configuration only while we will investigate retrolensing~\cite{Eiroa:2003jf,Tsukamoto:2016oca,Holz:2002uf,Tsukamoto:2016zdu,Tsukamoto:2017edq} by the photon sphere in the Reissner-Nordstr\"{o}m naked singularity spacetime on a following paper~\cite{Preparation}.
-On this paper, we do not treat the marginally unstable photon sphere for $q/m=2\sqrt{2}/3$.
-In Ref.~\cite{Tsukamoto:2020iez}, Tsukamoto investigated the lensed images barely outside of the marginally unstable photon sphere.
-However, the inside case is left as future work.
-Moreover, naked singularity spacetimes without a photon sphere could make lensed images~\cite{Paul:2020ufc,Dey:2020bgo,Chiba:2017nml} and the more details should be investigated in future.
+We consider the usual lens configuration only on this paper.
+We will investigate retrolensing~\cite{Eiroa:2003jf,Tsukamoto:2016oca,Holz:2002uf,Tsukamoto:2016zdu,Tsukamoto:2017edq} by the photon sphere in the Reissner-Nordstr\"{o}m naked singularity spacetime on a following paper~\cite{Tsukamoto:2021lpm}.
+On this paper, we do not treat the marginally unstable photon sphere for $q/m=3/(2\sqrt{2})$.
+As shown Figure~6, the absolute value of the error of the deflection angle~(\ref{eq:per}) in the strong deflection limit $b\rightarrow b_\mathrm{m}-0$ for the winding number $N=1$ violently increases for almost marginally unstable photon sphere case of $q/m\lesssim 3/(2\sqrt{2})$.
+In the marginally unstable photon sphere case of $q/m=3/(2\sqrt{2})$, the strong deflection limit analysis totally fails because the deflection angle diverges nonlogarithmically.
+In Ref.~\cite{Tsukamoto:2020iez}, Tsukamoto investigated the lensed images barely outside of the marginally unstable photon sphere while the inside case is left as future work.
+Moreover, naked singularity spacetimes without a photon sphere could make lensed images~\cite{Paul:2020ufc,Dey:2020bgo,Chiba:2017nml} and more details should be investigated in the future.